 The ‘Green Scene’ Series on Newstalk is a weekly update on energy and environmental matters with Pat Kenny and MaREI Director Brian Ó Gallachóir.

-On June 9th, 2021, Prof Ó Gallachóir will be discussing The Index Awards ‘iconic designs solving real-world problems’.
+On June 9th, 2021, Prof Ó Gallachóir discussed The Index Awards ‘iconic designs solving real-world problems’.

 Index ‘iconic designs solving real-world problems’

 1. The Index Award celebrates (every two years) people, from far and wide, who are using design to solve the problems that matter.